xonixx/xonixx.github.io/revamp_define.md

 $3=cc c   c
 ```

-But this is the exact behavior we need for the Makesure parsing.

 ### Re-parsing CLI

 The idea behind `reparseCli` [(link)](https://github.com/xonixx/makesure/blob/v0.9.21/makesure.awk#L887) was to reparse the line to "patch" the way of how AWK parses it, making the tokenization shell-compatible.